C-C-Minetest-Server/travelnet_redo/README.md

 * Easier sorting: Adds a sorting key field to customize the order of travelnets in the list
 * No hacky digging/removal code: Travelnets can be dug normally instead of asking for detachment in the UI
 * No more [cramped UIs](https://github.com/mt-mods/travelnet/issues/53): Using flow as the GUI library, the elements align themselves neatly
-* You know why you can't teleport: Current travelnet is in green, protected ones are in sharp red

 ## Changes